What Is Grand Larceny in Virginia?

 When a law enforcement officer arrests someone for stealing or possessing stolen goods, a criminal investigation begins.
 If you are deemed guilty, you will be sentenced to prison time or ordered to pay a fine.
 In addition, the conviction will appear on your criminal record.

-If you face charges of grand larceny in Virginia, consider consulting a grand larceny lawyer from Scrofano Law to help give yourself a chance of avoiding conviction.
+If you face charges of grand larceny in Virginia, consider consulting a grand larceny lawyer from Scrofano Law PC to help give yourself a chance of avoiding conviction.

 Hiring a Lawyer for a Grand Larceny Case